shreyasganesh0/Zig-Basics/README.md

-# This projectis created for all my zig 0 to 1 learnings.
+# This project is created for all my zig 0 to 1 learnings.